Code Enforcement

 Tenant Rights

-Sandy Springs Code Enforcement Manager Yvonne Shaw shares how the City can assist renters if they have questions or are experiencing an issue in their building.
+Sandy Springs Code Enforcement Manager Yvonne Shaw discusses how the City may assist renters who have questions or concerns related to housing conditions.